eirinin/blog/_posts/2016-03-13-test-driven-development-in-julia.md

 This defines the building blocks.
 Note that `test_digits.jl` does not exist.
 We're gonna create it to test the individuals digits.

-Our testing environment will consist of having an open Julia terminal at all times, opened at the root of this project.
+Our testing environment will consist of having a terminal open at all times at the root of this project.
 Our testing command will be

 {% highlight bash %}
 julia -L src/RomanNumerals.jl src/runtests.jl
 {% endhighlight %}

-There are different ways, but this is locally good.
+There are different ways to issue the same command, but this is locally good.

 ## Tests